Salted Caramel Pumpkin Bread with Pumpkin Buttercream Frosting

 In the middle of the pumpkin bread, we’ll include a layer of salted caramel.

-I like to make my own homemade easy salted caramel, which is easier than you think with these step-by-step photos so you can see exactly what each step should look like!
+I like to make my own homemade easy salted caramel, which is easier than you think.
+The recipe includes step-by-step photos so you can see exactly what each step should look like!

 Easy Pumpkin Buttercream Frosting

 We’ll top the salted caramel pumpkin bread with homemade pumpkin buttercream frosting.

 If you like pumpkin, this is SERIOUSLY good — good enough to make a double or triple batch and frost a whole layer cake!

 The frosting includes fresh pumpkin puree and the salted caramel sauce, making it extra flavorful.

 (You know how sometimes buttercream frosting just tastes… sweet?
 This doesn’t.
 It has real flavor!)